disrpt/sharedtask2023/data/por.pdtb.crpc/README.md

 ## DISRPT 2023 shared task information

+For the 2023 shared task, train/dev/test partitions were balanced for genre.

 The texts were tokenized using the LX-tokenizer which separates punctuation marks from words, detects sentence boundaries and deals with contracted forms and clitics in Portuguese.
 Sentence segmentation, POS tagging and syntactic parses were obtained using Stanza.